 —RACV President Clive Hall in RoyalAuto, February 2005

-The RACV’s latest initiative is its ‘five-star safety rating’ system for country highways, complete with a map showing the ‘safe’ roads in green and the ‘unsafe’ ones in red.
+The RACV’s ‘five-star safety rating’ system for country highways comes complete with a map showing the ‘safe’ roads in green and the ‘unsafe’ ones in red.
 It’s easy to get the mistaken impression that these ratings reflect actual crash statistics.
 The way they’re actually assigned is by road engineers looking at the road and counting up the features they deem to be ‘safe’ (such as dual carriageways and nice wide lanes) or ‘unsafe’ (such as trees by the road, or roads that cross on the level rather than with freeway-style interchanges).
 Roads can be assigned a ‘dangerous’ one or two-star rating even if they’ve recorded no crashes for years.

 All this is just the road lobby up to its same old tricks: taking legitimate community concerns about road trauma, and manipulating them into a campaign to build more roads.
 It’s no doubt very convenient that the biggest, widest roads – the sort that invite high levels of induced traffic – are automatically judged the ‘safest’ by the RACV’s criteria.
-Yet it’s also true that the ‘safest’ roads in their survey are also the ones (such as the Hume Highway) that tend to record the highest crash rates – the common factor being that these are the ones that carry the highest volumes of traffic (and have consequently attracted the most spending).
+Yet these very same roads – the Hume Highway being a typical example – also tend to record the highest crash rates!

-This is what makes nonsense of the road lobby’s basic premise.
-Widening a road, or converting it from single to dual carriageway, has the primary effect of increasing the volume of traffic on the road.
+The common factor here is the biggest, most ‘improved’ roads are also the ones that carry the highest volumes of traffic – making nonsense of the road lobby’s basic premise.
+Widening a road, or converting it from single to dual carriageway, has the primary effect of encouraging more traffic – much of it entirely new.
 People take advantage of the superior level of service offered by the new road to drive on it further and more often, or are forced to when the new road is used as an excuse to close down local services.
 Meanwhile, the single greatest factor determining the level of road trauma is the volume of traffic – as more and more cars use a road more and more often, there is more opportunity for crashes, even if all the cars are travelling in the same direction.

 Then there is the phenomenon of ‘risk compensation’, noted by many safety researchers, where drivers react to improved roads by driving faster and with less care.
-Thus, one finds that Victoria’s three worst black spots are all on dual-carriageway roads.
+Thus, one finds that Victoria’s worst black spots all tend to be wide, dual-carriageway roads.
 This fact is not lost on RACV members: